onqtam/headjack/docs/why/10_COOPERATION.md

 # SECTION: Cooperation, Altruism & Management Theory
 ██████████████████████████████████████████████████████████████████

+> "The intelligent altruists, though less altruistic than unintelligent altruists, will be fitter than both unintelligent altruists and selfish individuals." - [Herbert Simon](https://www.azquotes.com/quote/1177956)

 > "If everybody here plays generous [Tit-for-tat](https://en.wikipedia.org/wiki/Tit_for_tat), and I play always cooperate, I'm a neutral mutant, I have no disadvantage.
 Random drift can lead to the takeover of the neutral mutant.
 Or, in other words, if birds go to an island where there are no predators, they lose their ability to fly.
 A biological trait, to be evolutionary stable, must be under selection.
 The retaliation, sometimes retaliation against defection goes out if nobody's trying to defect.
 So you've got to always cooperate by random drift.
 But if we'd always cooperate, now we can guess what happens next: we invite Always defect.
 You have oscillations here, you have a mathematical model of human history, of economic cycles, of ups and downs.
 >